Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 • Follow the recommended gauge for best results.

-• Use a swatch to check your gauge before starting.
+• Use a gauge swatch to check your gauge before starting.
+Understanding and creating a gauge swatch is crucial for achieving the desired project size and fit.

 • You don’t want to be left missing a couple of feet of yarn because you made a swatch, so calculate the yarn you’ll be making the swatch out of too in case you keep it for repeat projects.
 If you don’t then unravel it and use that yarn in your project.